fgsumer/GitPro/backend/README.md

 ## Deploying to Heroku

-**Note:** While trying to deploy changes to heroku, firstly cli redirects you to browser and requires you to login to heroku with your e-mail.
+**NOTE:** While trying to deploy changes to heroku, firstly cli redirects you to browser and requires you to login to heroku with your e-mail.
 After logging in:

 ```
 $ git add .